Army leaders fighting distrust from soldiers at Fort Hood

 More than two dozen Fort Hood soldiers died in 2020, including multiple homicides and suicides.
 The death of Vanessa Guillen, whose remains were found in July, triggered a social media movement of former and current military service people speaking out about sexual assault and harassment on the base.
 Investigators say Guillen was slain by a fellow soldier her family says harassed her.

 Her death and other violence and problems at the base prompted a series of reviews, culminating in an independent report released in December that highlighted high rates of assault, harassment, leadership problems and issues with Fort Hood’s criminal investigation division.
 Fourteen people were fired or suspended in connection to the findings.
-And leaders have begun to implement a changes to improve morale and commanders’ relationships with soldiers there.
+And leaders have begun to implement changes to improve morale and commanders’ relationships with soldiers there.

 Grinston’s visit was aimed at checking in on the progress.